knxd/knxd/README.md

   * Startup sequencing fixed: packets will not be routed (and systemd not signalled) until all interfaces are ready.

+    * Configuration options to not start, or start and ignore failures of, specific interfaces

   * use libfmt for sane and type-safe formatting of error and trace messages

   * new filter for logging packets to a driver